burcuku/home/_pages/about.md

 <span style="color:#000080">**Looking for a motivated PhD student to work on model checking and software testing for blockchain systems.
 [Reach me](mailto:b.ozkan@tudelft.nl) with a motivation letter if you are interested.**</span>

-* Looking forward to my keynote talk at [SEFM'23 - 21st International Conference on Software Engineering and Formal Methods](https://sefm-conference.github.io/2023/).
-More about the program on the [Amazon Science website](https://www.amazon.science/research-awards/program-updates/79-amazon-research-awards-recipients-announced).
-SEFM'23 will be held in 6-10 November 2023
-Organised by Eindhoven University of Technology, The Netherlands.
+* Looking forward to give a keynote talk at [SEFM'23 - 21st International Conference on Software Engineering and Formal Methods](https://sefm-conference.github.io/2023/).
+SEFM'23 will be held in 6-10 November 2023, organised by Eindhoven University of Technology, The Netherlands.

 * Excited to share that I’ve received an Amazon Research Award for my proposal "Coverage-directed randomized testing of distributed systems".
 More about the program on the [Amazon Science website](https://www.amazon.science/research-awards/program-updates/79-amazon-research-awards-recipients-announced).